-Without a call to action (CTA), your marketing messages are like shovels without handles.
+Without a call to action (CTA), let alone one that follows call to action best practices, your marketing messages are like shovels without handles.
 They may be pretty and well-designed, but they’re nearly unusable.

 Visitors come to your ecommerce website looking for answers to their questions and solutions to their problems.
 Unfortunately, many marketers—even those in management positions—love to help people, but they don’t want to “sell them.”